Satellite and Earth System Studies

 The Satellite and Earth Systems Studies (SESS) Programs main objective is to:

-The Satellite and Earth System Studies (SESS) program at GMU forms a pivotal research and education branch of Mason’s Earth Science where our grand scientific challenge is to enhance our understanding of how the natural components of the Earth system—atmosphere, ocean, land, and biosphere—interact with human activities as a coupled system.
+The Satellite and Earth System Studies (SESS) program at George Mason University forms a pivotal research and education branch of Mason’s Earth Science where our grand scientific challenge is to enhance our understanding of how the natural components of the Earth system—atmosphere, ocean, land, and biosphere—interact with human activities as a coupled system.

 life (M. Ruzek 1999).